-- You can train the persons on your own - By training your own employees according to your specific needs will save you a lot of time in briefing an outside firm.
+You can train the persons on your own - By training your own employees according to your specific needs will save you a lot of time in briefing an outside firm.
 You can get the things done just like you wanted them to be.

-- Risks of breach of confidentiality can be overcome: With your own employees involved in testing and quality assurance process, the risks of confidentiality breach can be minimized.
+Risks of breach of confidentiality can be overcome: With your own employees involved in testing and quality assurance process, the risks of confidentiality breach can be minimized.

-- You can develop your own QA team - Like many other firms, you can also specialize in QA function and develop your own team.
+You can develop your own QA team - Like many other firms, you can also specialize in QA function and develop your own team.
 This expert team can then be outsourced to other companies and you can earn money from testing projects.
 This can also save you a lot of cost and time involved in hiring an outside firm.

-- It involves time and cost to train & develop QA team - This is particularly true when all the team members are on the verge of their capabilities and therefore cannot accurately and efficiently perform the testing, resulting in slow implementation of application/project.
+It involves time and cost to train & develop QA team - This is particularly true when all the team members are on the verge of their capabilities and therefore cannot accurately and efficiently perform the testing, resulting in slow implementation of application/project.

-- You do not have efficient team in house - Again, quality assurance testing cannot be done in-house if you do not have efficient team or the team members lack in certain skills and expertise.
+You do not have efficient team in house - Again, quality assurance testing cannot be done in-house if you do not have efficient team or the team members lack in certain skills and expertise.

-- You cannot enjoy economies of scale - Economies of scales happen when a large number of projects are done by an expert team resulting in absorption of fixed cost among various projects.
+You cannot enjoy economies of scale - Economies of scales happen when a large number of projects are done by an expert team resulting in absorption of fixed cost among various projects.
 A company having its own QA department cannot grab economies of scales to the extent a professional and specialized QA firm can.

-As you can see, both outsourcing and in-house testing have their own pros and cons but the dynamics are now tremendously shifting towards outsourcing, which is now considered as a viable business solution for many operational issues.
-It allows you to focus on your core services areas and the ancillary services such as testing and quality assurance can be outsourced to the outside partner.
+As you can see, both outsourcing and in-house testing have their own advantages and disadvantages but the dynamics are now tremendously shifting towards outsourcing, which is now considered as a viable business solution for many operational issues.
+It lets you to focus on your core services areas and the ancillary services such as testing and quality assurance can be outsourced to the outside partner.
 The software development company can also reap the benefits of focused use of financial and human resources in a more effective and efficient way.
 With outsourcing, you can also expect improved quality of service, which is a must to do thing to keep pace with this competitive business world.